 - Added a new function in our script to call the endpoint identified on step 3 and update cell A1 with the response.

 - Finally, added a trigger to run the function myFunction every hour.

 With the data already in Google Sheets, it was simply a matter of using Google Sheets standard functions to identify the rows containing topics created Today and count them.

 Google offers a variety of resources to help you make the most of Google Sheets using Google Apps Scripts.
 You might find some of their examples useful to get your data into Google Sheets.

 Making your data actionable

-Now that you’ve seen first hand how useful and powerful Google Sheets and Excel can be for importing data from other sources, it’s time to make your data actionable!
-Importing your data into spreadsheets will help you get the right metrics in front of the right people via a TV dashboard.
-And that’s where the magical action happens.
+Now that you’ve seen first hand how useful and powerful Google Sheets and Excel can be for importing data from various sources, it’s time to make your data actionable!
+Importing your data into spreadsheets is the first step.
+However, communicating progress to your team against those key metrics via a TV dashboard is the final step in making that data actionable.

 Need some dashboard inspiration?
 Check out this example Spreadsheets Dashboard.